jdelles/library/README.md

 7/12/2021 Part 2 - Created an New Book button and built a form with JavaScript that appears on click.
 Submitting the form is broken and seems to just reset the webpage though its not throwing any errors.
 I'll get back to debuggin this tomrorow.

 7/13/2021 Rethinking my decisions yesterday and playing with embedding the form directly into the html.

+7/13/2021 Got the display working!
+Got the toggle working to display/hide the new book form